Luca de Alfaro

 Office: Bld E2, Rm 339A.
 Office hours.

-Luca de Alfaro is a professor in the Computer Science and Engineering department at UCSC, where he have been a faculty member since 2001.
+Honors.
 Luca de Alfaro is a Foreign Member of the Turin Academy of Sciences, and is a Fellow of the Association for Computing Machinery.
 He has received four test-of-time awards for his contributions to formal methods, software engineering, and game theory.
+Biography.

+Background.
 Luca de Alfaro graduated from Politecnico di Torino, Italy, and then earned a Ph.D. in Computer Science from Stanford University, where he was a student of Zohar Manna.
 For three years he was a postdoc at UC Berkeley, working with Tom Henzinger; after that, he joined the faculty at UCSC.